 If you’re a fan of surfing, there’s no better place to enjoy catching waves: San Diego has numerous famous surf beaches for all levels and deep-rooted surf culture.

-Head to Old Town to experience beautiful buildings that date back to 1769, when the city was founded.
-Or meander through the streets and take in the adobe architecture alongside Victorian-style mansions in the Gaslamp Quarter.
+Head to Old Town San Diego to experience beautiful buildings that date back to 1769, when the city was founded.
+Or meander through the streets of Downtown San Diego and take in the adobe architecture alongside Victorian-style mansions in the Gaslamp Quarter.

 Joshua Tree National Park